moserhof/python_web_crawler/README.md

     - Goal difference
     - Total points earned

 There are code comments galore, this helps when debugging or adding new functionality.

-To run this yourself, fork the repo and call the Python script via your command line to see the magic unfold --> The crawler captures an accurate snapshot of the BPL Rankings and crafts its own HTML document that renders a semantically sharp, polished table of standings.
-Also included: Champions League, Europa, and the dreaded Relegation are easily recognizable 🪄
+### How to run

+1. Fork and download the the repo
+2. Open your Terminal
-`$ python3 script.py`
+3. type `$ python3 script.py`

-Doing this will set things in motion and build out the `bpl_standings.html` and place it in your current directory.
-If one already exists, it will get overwritten.
+The `bpl_standings.html` that came with the download will now be replaced with a brand new, _updated __BPL Standings Table___ rendered with elegantly simple CSS.

+💥 *BONUS* 💥 Current EU League statuses and more!

+- Champions League
+- Europa League
+- Relegation 😱

-Additionally, you can open the `bpl_standings.html` that's already included in the forked repo in your browser to see the **finished product**.
-The `styles.css` should already be hooked up as well!
+The `styles.css` is already be hooked up for you!
+Additionally, you can open the `bpl_standings.html` file that's already included in the forked repo in your browser to see the **finished product**.

 `$ open bpl_standings.html`